CivicTechWR/WRvotes/docs/resources/voter-info.md

 Similarly, if a position elects more than one representative (for example, there are four Kitchener Regional Council representatives) then you are not obligated to cast four votes for that position.

+#### What are all the different positions for?
+What do these people do?

+See our [Municipal Government Overview](./municipal-structure) for an explanation of the different positions and their responsibilities.

 #### I thought Cambridge had a referendum on ranked ballots.
 What happened with that?